AmberAnsari/learning-typescript/README.md

 To really dig in, you'll want to read through [The Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html).
 This document isn't really that big, and has pretty much everything you need to know about writing TypeScript.
 In this section we'll cover a few topics to get you rolling and whet your appetite.

-### Type Annotations
+### Type Annotations beyond string

-Javascript does understand types; however it just doesn't type your variables statically.
+Javascript does understand types; it just doesn't type your variables statically.
 TypeScript allows you to annotate your variables so that you can't accidentally impose a value of the wrong type onto a variable.
 The basic types that you can annotate your variables with are described perfectly well in the Handbook, so I'll just leave that link here:

 [Basic Types](https://www.typescriptlang.org/docs/handbook/basic-types.html).
 Read it; learn it; love it.